docker/compose/docs/django.md

 And your Django app should be running at localhost:3000 (or localdocker:3000 if you're using docker-osx).

 You can also run management commands with Docker.
-To set up your database, for example, run `fig up` and in other terminal run:
+To set up your database, for example, run `fig up` and in another terminal run:

     $ fig run web python manage.py syncdb